Ammonia: Safety

 The US Occupational Safety and Health Administration (OSHA) has set a 15-minute exposure limit for gaseous ammonia of 35 ppm by volume in the environmental air and an 8-hour exposure limit of 25 ppm by volume.
 The National Institute for Occupational Safety and Health (NIOSH) recently reduced the IDLH (Immediately Dangerous to Life or Health, the level to which a healthy worker can be exposed for 30 minutes without suffering irreversible health effects) from 500 to 300 ppm based on recent more conservative interpretations of original research in 1943.
 Other organisations have varying exposure levels.
-US Navy Standards [U.S. Bureau of Ships 1962] maximum allowable concentrations (MACs): for continuous exposure (60 days) is 25 ppm; for exposure of 1 hour is 400 ppm.
+US Navy Standards [US Bureau of Ships 1962] maximum allowable concentrations (MACs): for continuous exposure (60 days) is 25 ppm; for exposure of 1 hour is 400 ppm.

+Ammonia is an irritant and irritation increases with concentration; the permissible exposure limit is 25 ppm, and lethal above 500 ppm by volume.

-Ammonia vapour has a sharp, irritating, pungent odor that acts as a warning of potentially dangerous exposure.
-The average odor threshold is 5 ppm, well below any danger or damage.
+Ammonia vapour has a sharp, irritating, pungent odour that acts as a warning of potentially dangerous exposure.
+The average odour threshold is 5 ppm, well below any danger or damage.
 Exposure to very high concentrations of gaseous ammonia can result in lung damage and death.
-Ammonia is regulated in the US as a non-flammable gas, but it meets the definition of a material that is toxic by inhalation and requires a hazardous safety permit when transported in quantities greater than 3,500 gal.
+Ammonia is regulated in the US as a non-flammable gas, but it meets the definition of a material that is toxic by inhalation and requires a hazardous safety permit when transported in quantities greater than 3500 gal.

-Liquid ammonia is dangerous because it is hygroscopic and because it can cause caustic burns.
-See Gas carrier for more information.

 Toxicity

-The toxicity of ammonia solutions does not usually cause problems for humans and other mammals, as a specific mechanism exists to prevent its build-up in the bloodstream.
-Ammonia is converted to carbamoyl phosphate by the enzyme carbamoyl phosphate synthetase, and then enters the urea cycle to be either incorporated into amino acids or excreted in the urine.
-Fish and amphibians lack this mechanism, as they can usually eliminate ammonia from their bodies by direct excretion.
-Ammonia even at dilute concentrations is highly toxic to aquatic animals, and for this reason it is classified as "dangerous for the environment".
-Atmospheric ammonia plays a key role in the formation of fine particulate matter.
+The toxicity of ammonia solutions does not usually cause problems for humans and other mammals because they possess metabolic pathways that prevent ammonia from accumulating in the bloodstream.
+Ammonia is converted to carbamoyl phosphate by the enzyme carbamoyl phosphate synthetase and then enters the urea cycle, where it is incorporated into amino acids or excreted as urea.

+Fish and amphibians lack this internal detoxification mechanism because they normally eliminate ammonia directly into the surrounding water.
+As a result, they are highly sensitive to elevated environmental concentrations: even dilute levels in the water can impede excretion and lead to toxic accumulation.
+For this reason, ammonia in aquatic environments is classified as dangerous for the environment.
+Atmospheric ammonia also plays a key role in the formation of fine particulate matter.

-Ammonia is a constituent of tobacco smoke.
+Ammonia is also a constituent of tobacco smoke.